jncc/sac-microsite/README.md

 ## Data updates

-If the underlying data in the master Access database has changed, you need to requery the database.
+If the data in the master Access database has changed, you need to requery the database.

-The PC will need Dotnet SDK/Runtime and Git installed; both are available as Windows MSI installers.

-The data update step requires the x64 Microsoft Access drivers to be installed.
-The drivers can be found [here](https://www.microsoft.com/en-gb/download/details.aspx?id=13255).
-Choosing `AccessDatabaseEngine_X64.exe` when promted.
-This means updating the data from the Access Database will currently **ONLY work on Windows**.

-If you already have a 32-bit install of Microsoft office you will need to run the install in passive mode, open an admin console (powershell or command prompt), navigate to the folder and run:

-    AccessDatabaseEngine_X64.exe /quiet

-You will need to have an **admin account** if you do the updates or development on a windows machine and wish to use the dotnet sdk.

-To update the data with the latest in the database, run

-    dotnet run -- -u path/to/access.mdb

 This reads the master Access database and saves a JSON representation of the tables as .json files in the `output/data/` folder.
 This is a cache, so that you rarely need to connect to the database.
-If the data has changed since this was last done, you can see the changes in Github Desktop, or with `git status` and `git diff`.
+When the data changes, you can see the changes in Git.

+- Updating the data from the Access database will currently **ONLY work on Windows**.
+- You will also need to have an **admin account**, because unfortunately `dotnet build` requires admin.

+The Windows PC will obviously need Dotnet SDK/Runtime and Git installed; both are available as Windows MSI installers.

+You will need the x64 Microsoft Access drivers from https://www.microsoft.com/en-gb/download/details.aspx?id=13255.
+Choose `AccessDatabaseEngine_X64.exe`.

+(If you already have a 32-bit install of Microsoft office you will need to run the install in passive mode, open an admin console (powershell or command prompt), navigate to the folder and run `AccessDatabaseEngine_X64.exe /quiet`)

-The full list of steps to update the data:
+Full list of steps to update the data:

     git clone https://github.com/jncc/sac-microsite.git
     cd sac-microsite